Daniel-Liu-c0deb0t/uwu/README.md

 ### ok but i have an issue with this or a suggestion or a question not answered here
 open an issue, be nice

+### projects using this
+* [uwu-tray](https://github.com/Olaren15/uwu-tray): a tray icon to uwuify your text
+* [uwubot](https://github.com/yaahc/uwubot): discord bot for uwuifying text
+* let me know if you make a project with uwuify! i appreciate u all!

 ### references
 * https://honk.moe/tools/owo.html